User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with the essential skills needed to protect their applications against contemporary internet-based threats.
-By utilizing PHP-specific examples that extend beyond the OWASP Top Ten, the curriculum covers a wide array of injection attacks, script injections, session handling vulnerabilities, insecure direct object references, file upload issues, and more.
-PHP vulnerabilities are categorized into standard types such as missing or inadequate input validation, flawed error and exception handling, misuse of security features, and time- or state-related problems.
-The latter section explores attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
-Throughout, participants will become familiar with the key techniques and functions required to mitigate these risks.
+21 HoursThis course equips PHP developers with the essential skills required to fortify their applications against modern internet-based threats.
+The curriculum explores web vulnerabilities through practical PHP examples, extending beyond the OWASP Top Ten to cover various injection attacks, script injections, session handling exploits, insecure direct object references, file upload issues, and more.
+PHP-specific vulnerabilities are categorized into standard types such as inadequate or improper input validation, faulty error and exception handling, misuse of security features, and time- and state-related problems.
+For the latter category, we examine attacks like open_basedir circumvention, denial-of-service via magic float, and hash table collision attacks.
+In each scenario, participants will master the key techniques and functions needed to mitigate these risks.

-A significant focus is placed on client-side security, addressing issues related to JavaScript, Ajax, and HTML5.
-The course introduces several PHP security extensions, including hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
-Best practices for hardening are discussed in the context of PHP configuration (php.ini), Apache, and general server settings.
-Additionally, the course provides an overview of various security testing tools and techniques available to developers and testers, such as security scanners, penetration testing kits, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+Special emphasis is placed on client-side security, addressing JavaScript, Ajax, and HTML5 vulnerabilities.
+The course introduces critical PHP extensions for cryptography (hash, mcrypt, OpenSSL) and input validation (Ctype, ext/filter, HTML Purifier).
+Best practices for hardening are provided in the context of PHP configuration (php.ini), Apache settings, and general server security.
+Additionally, an overview of security testing tools and techniques available to developers and testers is offered, including security scanners, penetration testing methodologies, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both the introduction of vulnerabilities and the configuration practices are reinforced through hands-on exercises.
-These practical sessions demonstrate the impact of successful attacks, show how to apply mitigation strategies, and introduce the usage of various extensions and tools.
+Both the introduction of vulnerabilities and the configuration best practices are reinforced through hands-on exercises.
+These sessions demonstrate the impact of successful attacks, guide participants in applying mitigation techniques, and introduce the utilization of various extensions and tools.

 Participants attending this course will

-- Gain insight into client-side vulnerabilities and secure coding practices.
+- Understand client-side vulnerabilities and adopt secure coding practices

 Audience